 Contact

 The contact reference for Water Heating Authority provides structured guidance on how professionals, researchers, and service seekers can direct inquiries to the appropriate office.
-This page outlines what information to include in a message, the expected response timeline, and the channels through which the directory's administrative functions can be reached.
-For directory scope and listing information, see the Water Heating Directory Purpose and Scope reference page.
+This page outlines what information to include in a message, the expected response timeline, and the channels through which the provider network's administrative functions can be reached.
+For provider network scope and provider information, see the Water Heating Provider Network Purpose and Scope reference page.

 What to include in your message

-Effective communication with a directory administration office depends on the specificity of the inquiry.
+Effective communication with a provider network administration office depends on the specificity of the inquiry.
 Vague or undirected messages delay routing and extend response times.
 The following breakdown identifies the categories of inquiry handled by this office and the information each type of message should include.

-1. Listing inquiries (new submissions, corrections, or removals)
+1. Provider inquiries (new submissions, corrections, or removals)

-- The business or professional name exactly as it appears, or should appear, in the directory
+- The business or professional name exactly as it appears, or should appear, in the network

 - The service category — tank storage, tankless, heat pump (hybrid), solar thermal, or commercial water heating systems